t3kt/raytk/docs/_reference/operators/light/pointLight.md

     returnTypes:
     - float
     - vec4
-    summary: Optional field/function that controls the slope and coloration of the attentuation rolloff is shaped.
+    summary: Field/function that controls the slope and coloration of the attenuation rolloff is shaped.
 It can be used to make the light shift from one color to another, or to control the sharpness of the rolloff.
     supportedVariableInputs:
     - positionField
     supportedVariables: